blewisio/grunt-html-reorderify/README.md

 > Reorder HTML attributes such as id, class, or style into a standard order.

+## Introduction
+This plugin is currently in beta, please open issues as needed for bugs found.
+Take care when using this plugin - it has not been tested in a production environment.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`